 - View the PowerPoint Presentation from the first consultation session

 Registrants are invited to provide feedback regarding the Code of Ethics Part II.

 Feedback can be submitted to the Bylaw Review Committee by emailing email@example.com or through an online feedback form.
 Feedback and commentary during consultation sessions is also conveyed to the BRC and to AIBC Council.

 Architects AIBC and honorary members are entitled and encouraged to vote on proposed new and amended bylaws.
 The passage of AIBC Bylaws requires at least five per cent of the number of eligible voters and a minimum of two-thirds of affirmative majority of ballots cast by eligible voters.

-The voting period is anticipated to take place this summer.
+The voting period is anticipated to take place in late December 2020 – January 2021.